Prachand07/Prachand07/README.md

-m a cloud and DevOps enthusiast with hands-on experience in AWS, Docker, Terraform, and CI/CD pipelines.
+I'm a cloud and DevOps enthusiast with hands-on experience in AWS, Docker, Terraform, and CI/CD pipelines.
 As an AWS Certified professional, I'm currently building projects that leverage these technologies and am open to collaborating on projects that require web development and deployment.

 ## 🌐 Socials: